Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** The ability to identify something you have seen before.
 **Sentence:** She got recognition for her hard work in the project.
 **Conversation:**
-A – Did the teacher notice your effort?
+A – Did the teacher notice your effort
 B – Yes, I got recognition for my hard work.

 ### Word: Recruit